ChrisEYin/chriseyin/_posts/2013-05-09-the-only-thing-you-need.md

 ---
-title: The Only Thing You Need to Succeed & Be Happy
+title: The Only Thing You Need to Succeed &amp; Be Happy
 subtitle: The singular trait that is necessary to move forward in your career.
 layout: post
 ---